Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 The country offers a unique blend of modern city life and unspoiled natural beauty, making it an ideal environment for students from all over the world to pursue their higher education.

 Students from outside the EU/EEA and Switzerland will need to apply for a residence permit for studies, often referred to as a student visa in Finland.
-This process starts once you have secured admission to a Finnish university.
+This process begins once you have secured admission to a Finnish university.

-To support your application, you must demonstrate that you have the financial means to cover tuition fees and living expenses.
-The Finnish Immigration Service requires students to show they have at least €560 per month (or €6,720 per year) at their disposal, which is considered sufficient to cover living expenses in Finland.
+To support your application, you must demonstrate that you have the financial means to cover your tuition fees and living expenses.
+The Finnish Immigration Service requires degree students to show they have at least €800 per month, or €9,600 per year, available to cover living expenses in Finland.
+Tuition fees, where applicable, must also be covered separately.

 The next step involves applying for the residence permit through the Finnish Immigration Service, either online or at your nearest Finnish embassy or consulate, providing the following documents: